C0PEP0D/sheld0n/README.md

 All parameters are included in the `param` directory.
 * all files `parameters.h` contain parameters that can be edited.
-* `gui_choose` scripts can be used to set `parameters.h` to a chosen default.
+* `choose` scripts can be used to set `parameters.h` to a chosen default.

-For instance, one may use the `param/flow/gui_choose` script to change the flow from a Taylor-Green Vortex to another type of flow.
+For instance, one may use the `param/flow/choose` script to change the flow from a Taylor-Green Vortex to another type of flow.

 If you do so, open the `parameters.h` file in the same directory to see how it has changed.